 Distemper/Hepatitis/Lepto/Parvo/Parainfluenza (DHLPP), Rabies and injectable, nasal or oral Bordetella vaccinations.
-Proof of these vaccinations, except for Rabies, must come from a veterinarian or certified lay vaccinator, or if administered by the musher, records must include the type of vaccine, proof of purchase (i.e., receipt) and date of vaccination, in writing.
+Written proof of these vaccinations, except for Rabies, must come from a veterinarian or certified lay vaccinator, or if administered by the musher, records must include the type of vaccine, proof of purchase (i.e., receipt) and date of vaccination, in writing.

-The Distemper/Hepatitis/Lepto/Parvo/Parainfluenza vaccine must have been given between April 1, 2024 and February 26, 2025.
+The Distemper/Hepatitis/Lepto/Parvo/Parainfluenza vaccine must have been given between April 1, 2025 and March 4, 2026.

-The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 1, 2024 and February 26, 2025.
+The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 1, 2025 and March 4, 2026.

 Proof of Rabies vaccination must come from a licensed veterinarian or certified lay vaccinator.
-Rabies vaccines must be given no later than February 26, 2025 and must be current through April 1, 2025, according to Alaska State regulations.
+Rabies vaccines must be given no later than March 4, 2026 and must be current through April 1, 2026, according to Alaska State regulations.

-All teams must be de-wormed for Echinoccocus multiocularis with a medication approved by the ITC on or after Wednesday, February 19, 2025.
+All teams must be de-wormed with an ITC approved dewormer that includes coverage for Echinoccocus multiocularis within 10 days of race start (on or after Wednesday, February 25th, 2026.
 Mushers should be prepared to pay for this medication if it is not made available through the ITC.